bbtufty/romsearch/docs/modules/romcleaner.rst

 ROMCleaner
 ##########

-ROMCleaner will remove files on disk (and from the cache file) that are no longer included in the user config
+ROMCleaner will remove files on disk (and from the cache file) that are no longer included in the user config.

 ROMCleaner has no config arguments.